felixnyamweya/wpsso-schema-json-ld/readme.txt

 * *Bugfixes*
 	* None
 * *Developer Notes*
-	* Added a check for maximum posts per page in WpssoJsonSchema::add_parts_data() to limit the number of posts included.
+	* Added a check for maximum posts per page in WpssoJsonSchema add_parts_data() to limit the number of posts included.
 	* Added a potentialAction property and filter to the Schema for https://schema.org/Thing.

 **Version 1.11.4-3 (2016/12/05)**